How to File a Restraining Order in North Carolina: A Six-Step Process, Protective Order

-In either type of case, a judge may also order the abuser to pay your attorneys’ fees.
+In this type of case, a judge may also order the abuser to pay your attorneys’ fees.
 To learn more about how to file a restraining order in North Carolina, contact the dedicated Raleigh domestic violence attorneys at Charles R. Ullman & Associates today.

 What Do You Have to Prove to Get a Protective Order?

 You can likely get a temporary protective order, called an ex parte order, very quickly by filling out a complaint.
 This order can last up to 10 days, after which you will need to go to court to seek a permanent order.